Our Services

 Always treat anaphylaxis as a medical emergency.
 If you suspect a severe reaction, use your prescribed epinephrine auto-injector and call emergency services.

 Many people with food allergies experience itching and rashes.
-If you're dealing with persistent skin itching, check your symptoms using Ubie's free AI-powered Pruritus symptom checker to explore potential causes and determine whether you need medical attention.
+Before your appointment with a specialist, you can quickly check your symptoms with Ubie's free AI symptom checker to get personalized insights about what might be causing your reaction and whether you should seek immediate care.

 This overview highlights how allergy specialists use true medical science to diagnose food triggers with greater accuracy.
 Always discuss serious or life-threatening symptoms with a qualified healthcare provider.
 If you suspect you have a food allergy or are not getting clear answers, speak to an allergist (immunologist) for the most reliable guidance.